The hormone system and cancer

 You can read about ways of managing the effects of sex hormone changes caused by cancer.

 Sometimes, treatments can stop the body making a particular hormone altogether.
-For example, removing the thyroid gland stops the production of thyroid hormones in the body.
+For example, removing the thyroid gland stops the production of thyroid hormones.
 The person then needs to take replacement thyroid hormones for the rest of their life.